 Write your story around one person’s perspective.
 Not every brand story is unique, but every entrepreneur is.
 If you tell the story of your founder, and what inspired them to start the company, you’ll have a story that’s like no other.

 Another twist on this approach is to tell your brand story from the perspective of one customer or person your company helped.
-Specifically explain what your company did and the results you produced.
-But always remember, people enjoy reading stories about people — so make sure to focus around the people affected by your company’s good work.
+Specifically, explain what your company did and the results you produced.
+But always remember, people enjoy reading stories about people so make sure to focus on the people affected by your company’s good work.

 Tell the story of how your company helps the community.
 Most companies give back to their communities.
 It could be through a cause that is near and dear to the founder of the company.
 Don’t be afraid to tell this story.
 It obviously has to be genuine and real, but if helping others is an important part of your organization’s DNA, you should share it.